eunice-hong/garden/content/Notes/Summary/index.md

 ---
 title: Summary
-description: "📝 What I've learned from a text, a video, or a conversation."
+description: 📝 What I've learned from a text, a video, or a conversation.
 draft: false
 noindex: true
+aliases: ["Handbook"]
 ---

 > 📝 What I've learned from a text, a video, or a conversation.